selhorn/doc-test/README-new.md

 - Create an initial HTTP virtual server with a basic F5 Web Application Firewall policy (Low, Medium, High)
   - See the [Security Blocking Levels](#blocking) section for a description of the blocking levels for the Web Application Firewall presented in the template.

+**Note**: This solution uses the SSH key to enable access to the BIG-IP system(s).
+If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
+You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.

 ## Configuration Example <a name="config"></a>

 The following is a simple configuration diagram deployment.

 ![Single NIC configuration example](images/config-diagram-autoscale-waf.png)

+## Security
+This CloudFormation template downloads helper code to configure the BIG-IP system.
+To verify the integrity of the template, you can open the CFT and ensure the following lines are present.
+See [Security Detail](#securitydetail) for the exact code in each of the following sections.
+  - In the */config/verifyHash* section: **script-signature** and then a hashed signature
+  - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**

+Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
+For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

+In order to form a cluster of devices, a secure trust must be established between BIG-IP systems.
+To establish this trust, we generate and store credentials in an Amazon S3 bucket.
+You must not delete these credentials from the S3 bucket.

 ### Security blocking levels <a name="blocking"></a>
 The security blocking level you choose when you configure the template determines how much traffic is blocked and alerted by the F5 WAF.